steve-papadogiannis/steve-papadogiannis.github.io/posts/2021-05-30-containerizing-oracle-db.markdown

 ### Docker Compose Configuration File

-In order to avoid specifying a long, easy-to-forget command to bring up the container, we can define a **Docker Compose** `.yaml` file to declare the container\'s properties:
+Now, in order to avoid specifying a long, easy-to-forget command to bring up the container, we can define a **Docker Compose** `.yaml` file to declare the container\'s properties.

+Below is an example of that configuration:

 <script src="https://gist.github.com/steve-papadogiannis/1c8df5960cc86508e6f0b2377e3b347c.js"></script>